Esri/solution.js/README.md

 The documentation is published at https://arcgis.github.io/arcgis-clone-js/ (source code [here](/docs/src)).

+The API contains two primary modules:

+* `fullItem`, which represents all parts of an AGOL item: its base information, its data, its resources, and the list of AGOL items that it depends upon
+* `solution`, which represents a collection of one or more AGOL items that work together, including all dependency items

+To support these modules, there are two secondary modules:

+* `viewing`, which contains functions for extracting a representation of a solution's hierarchy and for creating a Storymap about the solution's web applications
+* `common`, which contains shared utility functions

 ### Instructions

 You can install dependencies by cloning the repository and running: